UniExeterRSE/computational-thinking-2024/_episodes/06_abstraction.md

 Abstraction works by establishing a level of complexity at which a person interacts with a system, suppressing the more complex details below the current level.
 Abstraction allows programmers to define objects and functions that can interact with each other in a predictable way without having to understand the underlying details of their implementation.

 If you see a simple interface covering a more complex implementation, this is abstraction.

 For example:
 * The interface of a car is simple; a steering wheel, accelerator, brake and gear stick.
 However, these cover a much more complex machine.
-You learn that to press the accelerator makes the car go faster but will not be taught how the acceleration actually works - because the details of this are not important for you to drive the car.
+You learn that pressing the accelerator makes the car go faster but you are not taught how the acceleration actually works - because the details of this are not important for you to drive the car.

 ### Activity: Tour Guide